NBC logo: 2006–2007

-2008
+January–September 2008

-NBC updated its logo once again in January 2008, with all network promos and IDs ending with the peacock feathers zoom out and spin before placing themselves to form the logo.
-The feathers also popped in tune to the NBC chimes, which were sometimes played using different instruments other than the standard xylophone, or other sounds set to G-E-C (such as a telephone for promos for The Office, or the ringing of a cash register in promos for Deal or No Deal).
-Two versions of the 2008 logo animation were used: a 3D glass version that was used in most promos, and an occasionally used 3D metal logo that was also used as a generic ID.
+NBC updated its logo once again on January 4, 2008, with all network promos and IDs ending with the peacock feathers circling around until they forming the 2D logo.
+The feathers also popped in tune to the NBC chimes, which were sometimes played using different instruments other than the standard xylophone, or other sounds set to G-E-C (such as a telephone in promos for The Office or the ringing of a cash register in promos for Deal or No Deal).
 The ".com" suffix added to create the URL for promoting the network's website was sometimes featured beside the logo.

-2009–2022
+2008–2009

+Starting for the fall 2008 television season, a 3D glass version of the NBC peacock was introduced, in which a sharp, metal version of the peacock's body zooms out when the feathers blooming out of the body, then forming the logo as they flashed in tune to the NBC chimes like before, with the "Chime In" slogan transforms to the ".com" suffix next to the logo.

+2009–2011

-In 2009, with the introduction of the network's "More Colorful" image campaign, the network incorporated a flickering effect for the NBC peacock – seen at the end of promos and ID sequences – in which the logo cycles through all six colors before switching to the standard multi-colored logo, usually displayed next to a clip featuring a main character or host of a particular program.
+On September 14, 2009, with the introduction of the network's "More Colorful" image campaign by design agency Capacity Studios, the network incorporated a flickering effect for a gradient version of the NBC peacock – seen at the end of promos and ID sequences – in which the logo cycles through all six colors before switching to the standard multi-colored logo, usually displayed next to a clip featuring a main character or host of a particular program.
+Even though the logo was updated throughout the 2010s and 2020s, this logo was still used as its ID sequence until 2024, even it was later used for NBC News from 2013 to 2023.

+2011–2013

+In May 2011, NBC introduced a glossy 3D version of their logo, which was designed by Zoic Studios and officially came out on September 13, 2011.
+Other aspects of the 2009 graphics package remained intact, with the absence of the "More Colorful" slogan.
+Although the 2009 graphics package stays the same, in fall, the graphics package was updated to include computer-generated color bars.
+A different graphics package was introduced in 2012, featuring the 2011 logo on a bright colored gradient background.

+2013–2022

-In 2013, NBC changed its wordmark to use Sweet Sans Pro.
+In April 2013, NBC altered and modified their 3D logo and changed its wordmark to use Sweet Sans Pro, which officially came out on September 30, 2013.

-In 2018, NBC changed its wordmark to use a new in-house typeface, "Tinker".
+On September 17, 2018, NBC changed its wordmark to use a new in-house typeface made by Capacity, "NBC Tinker", named after former NBC chairman and CEO Grant Tinker.

+In July 2020, NBC temporarily added six vertical pips to the right side of the 2018 logo, which radiate out from each color of the peacock to form the vertical row in order to tie into it being used in the same position for the logo of NBCUniversal's Peacock streaming service, to promote its launch, before reverting to its regular logo in March 2021.